fwrock/interscsimulator/sim-diasca/doc/developer-guide/SimDiasca-code-conventions-english.rst

 Tabulations should be preferred to series of spaces, and the text should be formatted according to 4-character tabulations.

 All redundant whitespaces should be removed, preferably automatically (see the Emacs ``whitespace-cleanup`` command).
-This is why, on Emacs, with our settings, pressing the F8 key removes for example the yellow areas in the current buffer, by replacing any series of four spaces by a corresponding tabulation.
+This is why, on Emacs, with our settings, pressing the F8 key removes for example the yellow areas in the current buffer by replacing any series of four spaces by a corresponding tabulation.

 For that, with emacs, in addition to our ``init.el``, we rely on ``acme-search.el``, ``flyspell-guess.el`` and ``whitespace.el`` (all in the ``~/.emacs.d`` directory - check that no other initialisation file collide, like a stray ``~/.emacs`` file), and it leads to a display like: